simonmichael/hledger/hledger/hledger.m4.md

 Pro:

 - Preserves the accounting equation
-- keeps track of conversions and related gains/losses in one place
+- Keeps track of conversions and related gains/losses in one place
-- makes the conversion rate clear
+- Makes the conversion rate clear
-- provides some error checking
+- Provides more error checking
-- hledger can do cost reporting

 Con:

 - Most verbose
-- Requires --infer-costs flag
+- Requires the --infer-costs flag
 - Not compatible with ledger

-## Inferring missing conversion rates

-hledger will do this automatically for implicit conversions.
-Currently it can not do this for equity conversions.

-## Inferring missing equity postings

-With the `--infer-equity` flag, hledger will add equity postings to priced and implicit conversions.

-## Inferring missing transaction prices from equity postings

-With the `--infer-costs` flag, hledger will add transaction prices from equity postings, and will be able to handle transaction prices and equity postings together.

-## Cost reporting
+## Cost tips

-With the `-B/--cost` flag, hledger will convert the amounts in priced and implicit conversions to their cost in the other commodity.
-This is useful to see a report of what you paid for things (or how much you sold things for).
-Currently `-B/--cost` does not work on equity conversions, and it disables `--infer-equity`.

-These operations are transient, only affecting reports.
-If you want to change the journal file permanently, you could pipe each entry through
-`hledger -f- -I print [-x] [--infer-equity] [--infer-costs] [-B]`

-## Conversion summary

-- Recording the conversion rate is good because it makes that clear and allows cost reporting.
+- Recording the conversion rate explicitly is good because it makes that clear and helps detect errors.
-- Recording equity postings is good because it balances the accounting equation and is correct bookkeeping.
+- Recording equity postings is good because it is correct bookkeeping and preserves the accounting equation.
-- Combining these is possible with the --infer-costs flag, but has certain requirements for the order of postings.
+- Combining these is possible by using the --infer-costs flag (which requires well-ordered postings).
-- When you want to see the cost (or sale proceeds) of things, use `-B/--cost`.
+- When you want to see the cost (or sale proceeds) of things, use `-B` (or `--cost`).
+  If you use equity conversion postings notation, use `-B --infer-costs`.
-- When you want to see a balanced balance sheet or correct journal entries, use `--infer-equity`.
+- If you use PTA cost notation, and you want to see a balanced balance sheet or print correct journal entries, use `--infer-equity`.
-- `--cost` will remove any balancing equity posts, so as not to disturb the accounting equation.
-- Conversion/cost operations are performed before valuation.
+- Conversion to cost is performed before valuation (described next).

 # VALUATION